 Should Bathroom Wall And Floor Tiles Be The Same?

-For example, if you enjoy the aesthetic of polished natural stone, even though it appears beautiful on the floor, it is not recommended for a bathroom since it can be slippery when wet, thus applying it only to the bathroom walls would be more ideal.
+For example, if you enjoy the aesthetic of polished natural stone, even though it appears beautiful on the floor, it is not recommended for bathrooms since it can be slippery when wet, thus applying it only to the walls would be ideal.

 If you’re considering pristine white floor to ceiling tile bathroom ideas, you should limit them to your shower surround because they will soon expose debris on the floor.
 If you choose a lighter tile for the floor, consider using darker grout lines as an easy-to-clean choice.